Quick Summary

 4. Problem-Solving Capabilities

-When comparing LLMs and Generative AI, it is crucial to consider problem-solving capabilities as a key aspect.
+When comparing Generative AI vs LLM, it is crucial to consider problem-solving capabilities as a key aspect.
 Large language models are designed to solve language-centric problems.
 LLMs are perfect for any kind of task or process that involves understanding language context.
 Be it drafting professional emails or writing code snippets, using LLM models is more beneficial.

 However, if you want to overcome multidimensional challenges that go beyond language context, then GenAI is your go to choice.
 It can help generate 3D environments for game development, enable complex research or predictions, and design new product prototypes.
 Its multimodal problem-solving ability allows it to perform tasks that require creativity and innovation.